CHRISTINA KITSOS

 BEATRICE FERRARI

-President of the Board & Vice president of the General Assembly
+President of the Board & Vice President of the General Assembly

 Beatrice Ferrari is the Director of International Affairs for the Canton of Geneva.
 She holds a doctorate in science from the Swiss Federal Institute of Technology in Lausanne, where she specialized in urban development issues related to innovation and globalization.
-She has developed extensive experience in international relations, acquired in particular at the State Secretariat for Training, Research and Innovation (SEFRI) where she was head of bilateral relations.

 PASCAL RAPILLARD